scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 Clustering: grouping observations together
 ==========================================

-Given the iris dataset, if we knew that there were 3 types of Iris, but did not have access to their labels: we could try a **clustering task**: split the observations into groups called *clusters*.
+Given the iris dataset, if we knew that there were 3 types of iris, but did not have access to their labels, we could try **unsupervised learning**: we could **cluster** the observations into several groups by some criterion.

 K-means clustering
 ++++++++++++++++++

-The simplest clustering algorithm is the k-means.
+The simplest clustering algorithm is k-means.
+This divides a set into *k* clusters, assigning each observation to a cluster so as to minimize the distance of that observation (in *n*-dimensional space) to the cluster's mean; the means are then recomputed.
+This operation is run iteratively until the clusters converge, for a maximum for ``max_iter`` rounds.

+(An alternative implementation of k-means is available in SciPy's ``cluster`` package.
+The ``scikit-learn`` implementation differs from that by offering an object API and several additional features, including smart initialization.)

 ::